mlx93/MakeDev/VIDEO_DEMO_SCRIPT.md

 🔧 Creating new project in subdirectory: hello-world-app Creating Makefile (include ../Makefile) Bootstrapping tool infrastructure...
-   Setting git_repo to empty (greenfield scaffold)
+   Creating minimal config.yaml for local development...
+   ✅ Created minimal config.yaml (GCP settings will be prompted during deployment)
 ```

 **Voice-Over:**
 *"MakeDev is automatically creating the project structure and a minimal config.yaml file.
-Notice it's setting git_repo to empty, which tells MakeDev this is a greenfield project that should be scaffolded from scratch.
-The config.yaml only has what we need for local development—no GCP settings required yet."*
+Notice it's creating a minimal config with just the project name, service paths, ports, cache settings, and seed configuration—everything we need for local development.
+No GCP settings are included, which means we don't have to worry about placeholder values or configuration burden until we're ready to deploy.
+The config.yaml will be automatically upgraded with GCP settings when we run `make deploy`."*

 ---